Hammersmith Bridge: Origins

-The Metropolitan Board of Works purchased the bridge from the Hammersmith Bridge Company in 1880 under the Metropolis Toll Bridges Act 1877 (40 & 41 Vict. c. xcix), and transferred the approach roads to the local authorities (Fulham District Board of Works and the Parish of Barnes).
-The tolls were removed from the bridge on 26 June 1880.

 There were no immediate plans to replace the bridge, which remained sound, until a boat collided with it in 1882 causing damage, and leading to the Metropolitan Board of Works (Bridges, &c.)
 Act 1883 that authorised the construction of a replacement.
 In 1884 a temporary bridge was put up to allow a more limited cross-river traffic while a replacement was constructed.